liwt31/PinYin/README.md

 * The dissipatiosn of character combinations are recorded in a STL unordered map from `dissipation_map.txt`.
 For  combinations not in the map, the result is obtained from the combination of "##" and the last character.
 If the last character is not recorded even in combination with "##", which means it does not appear in the whole sina news corpus, the largest dissipation in the unordered map is assigned to it.

 ### About preprocessing
 * Preprocessing is Python based for higher development effeciency and is divided into 2 parts.
-The first part is a character and word counter for the sina news corpus.
-And the second is to find the corresponding dissipation from the counting result.
+The first part is a character and word counter in `word_count.py` for the sina news corpus.
+And the second is to find the corresponding dissipation from the counting result in `calc_probability.py`.
 * The character and word count are first converted to conditional probabilities, and then modulated by character frequency to avoid dissipation for unseen words.
 The constant for the modulation is `alpha` which will be discussed in **Analysis of parameters**.
 The negative log of the probabilities are taken as the dissipations. "##" acting as a abstract symbol is also added to the mapping to provide a unified interface for dissipations of single characters.
 * The dissipations are powered by a parameter `beta` to provide better performance.
 See **Analysis of parameters** for details.